AdobeStock_116494308-1

 Force distribution

-Force distribution is another important factor, evaluating pressures exerted on the hands, arms, torso, and lower body during mobility aid use.
+Force distribution is another important factor, as it evaluates the pressures exerted on the hands, arms, torso, and lower body during mobility aid use.
 Uneven or excessive forces can cause nerve compression, joint strain, and soft tissue injury over time.
 Quantifying force distribution guides design improvements to avoid these problems.

 Joint Loading

-Relatedly, joint loading examines how forces specifically impact load-bearing joints like the wrists, elbows, shoulders, and spine.
-Since crutch and walker users often have existing orthopedic conditions, minimizing joint loads is imperative to prevent exacerbations while stabilizing injury sites.
+Relatedly, joint loading examines how forces specifically affect load-bearing joints such as the wrists, elbows, shoulders, and spine.
+Because crutch and walker users often have existing orthopedic conditions, minimizing joint loads is imperative to prevent exacerbations and to stabilize injury sites.

 User-device Interaction

-Studying the user-device interaction explores how crutch/walker handles, cuffs, frames, and other components interface with human limbs and motions.
+Studying user-device interaction examines how crutches, walkers, and other components interface with human limbs and motion.
 This guides ergonomic designs to enhance safety, comfort, and ease of use by matching devices to natural anthropometry and movement patterns.

 Analyzing the biomechanics of crutches and walkers gives direct inputs for engineering advances that improve rehabilitation outcomes and accessibility.